Remediation is Not a Barrier: Confusing Causation with Correlation

 What this shows is that over the span of eight years at the UA, remedial course passrates were very similar to nonremedial course passrates.
 Both types of courses, remedial and nonremedial, are therefore barriers.
 If the remedial courses were the only ones to be a barrier, then the passrates of these remedial courses would have been far lower than the college-level course passrates.

 It turns out that college itself is the barrier.
-As national retention rates demonstrate, just below 70% of first-time students who enroll at four-year public institutions in a fall semester return the following fall semester, with part-time students near 40%.
-At two-year public institutions, fall-to-fall retention rates are around 47%, with part-time students lower than 40% (Snapshot Report No. 18, p.
+As national retention rates demonstrate (National Student Clearinghouse Research Center, 2015), just below 70% of first-time students who enroll at four-year public institutions in a fall semester return the following fall semester, with part-time students near 40%.
+At two-year public institutions, fall-to-fall retention rates are around 47%, with part-time students lower than 40% (p.
 6).
-In fact, college dropout rates are steepest from from the first semester to the second semester.
+In fact, college dropout rates are steepest from from the first semester to the second semester (Aldeman, 2009; Bowen et al., 2009; National Student Clearinghouse Research Center, 2015; Schneider, 2010).
 Researchers who simply look at remedial course outcomes—even just the students at the cutoffs of these courses—and then conclude that these courses are the main barriers, are making a classic error in data analysis, confusing causation with correlation.

 If remediation is a barrier, then any course that any student takes is also a barrier, especially one taken in the first semester of college.
 And the more college courses students take, the higher the chances they have at dropping out.
 Of course, at-risk students carry more potential barriers with them than other students when they begin college.
 That is why limiting or removing access to fundamental prerequisite courses at four-year and two-year colleges is not the answer.
 In fact, the opposite should occur.
 Substantial resources should be infused into remedial courses in order to improve them, while linking them with an entire network of well-supported areas in colleges, such as admissions, counseling, tutoring, student success, financial aid, etc.